Life-Cycle

 Renewal of marketing authorisations according to Art 20 Austrian Medicinal Products Act (Arzneimittelgesetz, AMG)

-Basically, the marketing authorisation of a medicine and the registration of a traditional herbal medicine are valid for five years.
+Basically, the marketing authorisation of a human medicinal product and the registration of a traditional herbal human medicinal product are valid for five years.

 For marketing authorisations with a re-evaluation period ending after 21.04.2013, a renewal can be applied for to the Austrian Federal Office for Safety in Health Care until 9 months before the marketing authorisation ceases to be valid at the latest, i.e. before a period of five years following the legal validity of the authorisation or registration, respectively, will have expired.